facebook/flipper/docs/getting-started.md

 }
 ```

-Now you can initialize Sonar in your Application's `onCreate`-method like this:
+Now you can initialize Flipper in your Application's `onCreate`-method like this:

 ```java
 public class MyApplication extends Application {